 3.3 If you do not pay your invoice within the stipulated time period, the organiser will send you a reminder and possibly a second one.
-After that the organiser will dissolve the agreement and your (and your partner’s) place will be made available to someone else.
+After that the organiser will dissolve the agreement and your (and – in case of a non participating partner – your partner’s) place will be made available to someone else.

 In that case, the provisions regarding cancellation by the participant apply and the already paid part (in most cases the deposit) of the course fee will be deducted from the cancellation costs.

 3.4 If you do not pay on time and the organiser terminates the agreement with you, the organiser reserves the right to charge for the additional work that this creates.
 This concerns 15% of the amount of the relevant invoice with a minimum of €100.

 4.1 The course duration is stated in whole days.
 The days of arrival and departure count in full, regardless of the time when the course starts and ends.

 4.2 If you arrive at the course late, or miss the course, due to unexpected circumstances, the organiser cannot refund the course fee (or part thereof).
 It may, however, be possible to claim on your travel/cancellation insurance if you have taken out such insurance.

 5.1 Organising a course is a lot of fun to do, but is also very time-consuming.
 To do this efficiently, we prefer not to have to make too many changes after the offer has been accepted.
 (For example: rearranging accommodation because you change your mind about wanting to bring your partner, or ensembles because you decide you want to play a different instrument.)